enricllagostera/tw-json-tiddlers-to-md-files/README.md

 ## Usage

+### Steps

-**Warning 1:** this tool overwrites the contents of the output folder in case of name conflicts with new note files being generated.
+**Warning 1:** This tool overwrites the contents of the output folder in case of name conflicts with new note files being generated.
 Be careful.

-**Warning 2:** the output folder will be created in case it does not exist already.
+**Warning 2:** The output folder will be created in case it does not exist already.

-### Steps

 1. Generate the JSON file with your wiki's content via the `Export all > JSON` option on TiddlyWiki's `More actions` menu.
 2. Run the tool.